Operation & Management

 A: There is no single comprehensive catalog of all titles that can be printed.
 See the Search for books link in the navigation menu for links to various EBM catalogs and file sources.

 A: If the book is in our local EBM catalog, you can stop by between the hours of 8:30 a.m. and 4:00 p.m.
 M-F and have the book printed for you while you wait.
 If no one is at the machine, you can fill out one of the paper request forms at the desk and leave it for processing.
 If a book you’d like is not already prepped and in the catalog, you can use the online request form.
 You can also submit a request by emailing the book details (title, author, publication date, and the link to the online version, if possible) to firstname.lastname@example.org.
 When your book is ready, you’ll be notified.
 You can then stop by the circulation desk at the Shapiro library and pay the desk staff.
-They accept cash, check, or charge, and are available to take payment during normal building hours.
+They accept credit or debit cards, and are available to take payment during normal building hours.
 They will then retrieve the book for you.

 A:We don’t have usage statistics per se.
 The number of individual customer orders varies from week to week; it averages around 6-10 per week.
 We are also using the machine to print advance review copies of forthcoming titles issued by the University of Michigan Press, which amounts to fairly large print runs each month.
 We have also worked with various units on campus to produce items such as faculty-authored text books, departmental histories, student journals, and creative writing anthologies.